 We offer sensitive, confidential support and practical advice whilst having an understanding of your particular situation and needs.
 If there is anything that you feel is a barrier to your learning or you have any concerns, then please come and speak to us.

-At Weston College we want you to achieve your full potential, so we have put together a support package to allow your time here to be as stress free as possible.
-We offer sensitive, confidential support and practical advice whilst having an understanding of your particular situation and needs.
 Academic support is available through your personal tutor and Library Plus.
 We can also signpost, and work with you, to access external agencies if needed.